 Getting an assessment and diagnosis of ADHD often helps you to understand there is a reason for many of your current and past difficulties can be an enormous relief.

 Although there is no cure, there are different types of treatment to suit the individual and range from medications to help stimulate the control centre of the brain to tried and true strategies and techniques to help manage ADHD.
 Treatment can be tailored to you and should address all areas you may need support with.

 When it comes to an assessment and potentially the eventual diagnosis of ADHD, psychiatric medical doctors categorise ADHD according to a set of criteria that all appropriately trained specialist doctors and Psychologists use.
 The diagnostic system used in New Zealand is called the DSM-V, and we share the use of this system with most of the English speaking world (except Europe).

 Finding a qualified mental health professionaL

-A referral from your doctor, suggestions from support group members, or finding a healthcare professional near you are all ways to start your search.
+Alternatively, you may find suggestions from support group members, or finding a healthcare professional near you are all ways to start your search.

 Interview of a loved one

 Similarly, if you (or your family member) is treated for ADHD but the symptoms are not caused by ADHD, the treatment is not going to be successful.